#verifier-design#rl ...

 rationale: str # concise explanation for above metrics (~30 words)

-contextual_relevance: float # generated-graph alignment with query The six Likert dimensions aren’t independent — and that’s by design.
+The six Likert dimensions are not independent, and that is by design.
 Entity alignment and relation correctness move together.
 Structural logic and chain reasonability cluster.
-This internal correlation is actually useful: it means the judge is self-consistent, and it shrinks the surface area for reward hacking.
+This internal correlation is useful: it means the judge is self-consistent, and it shrinks the surface area for reward hacking.
 Fewer orthogonal axes means fewer places for the model to score well on one metric while quietly degrading another.

 The correlation heatmap in fig is useful because it shows the judge isn’t acting like a bag of unrelated checks.
 The stronger blocks cluster where you’d expect them to.
 Entity alignment moves with relation correctness, and structural logic tends to move with chain reasonability.
 Reward tracks positively with most of the semantic dimensions, but not equally, which is exactly the point of the composite design.